maticnetwork/whitepaper/README.md

 # Challenges, security concerns and mitigation {#challenges}

-1. Block withhold after deposit or deposit is not processed by delegate due to unavailability of matic-bridge.
+1. Block withhold after deposit or deposit is not processed by delegate due to unavailability of the Matic bridge

-  - Each deposit will create new id (uint256 counter) associated with deposit even
+  - Each deposit will create new id (uint256 counter) associated with a Deposit event

-  - Delegate must process deposit in next 5 checkpoint
+  - Delegate must process deposit in next 5 checkpoints

   - If not processed, deposit amount will be eligible for withdraw